-Figure 1.1: the Ten-Step Approach
+Figure 1.1: The Ten-Step Approach

-- 1.2 This Playing Pitch Assessment report brings together the information and data collected during stages A, B, C and part of D (steps 1 to 7 of the Playing Pitch Strategy guidance's ten-step approach). - 1.3 Put simply, for each sports in the typology (see next section) it assesses current supply, demand, accessibility, availability, issues with provision, quality and quantity to set out the position now, and projects likely future need and demand forward to understand requirements for each sport in the future and the changes necessary to ensure provision is adequate to meet these future needs. - 1.4 Officers from Swindon Borough Council have collected information required of stages A, B and part of C above.
-Following check, challenge and verification of the data by the Steering Group overseeing the work, the data has then been passed to the consultant who has produced this assessment report and who will develop the Strategy and Action Plan.
+- 1.2 This report brings together the information and data collected during stages A, B, C and part of D (steps 1 to 7 of the Playing Pitch Strategy guidance's ten-step approach) and updates calculations of future demand using up-to-date population projections, allowing future assessment of data to 2026, extending the previous Assessment Report and Strategy timescale from 2021. - 1.3 Put simply, for each sports in the typology (see next section) it assesses current supply, demand, accessibility, availability, issues with provision, quality and quantity to set out the position now, and projects likely future need and demand forward to understand requirements for each sport in the future and the changes necessary to ensure provision is adequate to meet these future needs. - 1.4 Officers from Swindon Borough Council have collected information required of stages A, B and part of C above.
+Following check, challenge and verification of the data by the Steering Group overseeing the work, the data was then analysed by consultants who have produced this supplementary technical report.